100% Risk Free

 Application Flexibility

 Video Extensometers are highly versatile and more flexible than clip-on extensometers, strain gauges, and deflectometers.
 Without the need to physically contact the sample, Universal Grip's UVE system can be used for tensile, compression, shear and flexural or bend testing.
 This flexibility to perform virtually any test adds advanced capability to any laboratory or testing environment.
 The UVE system can also be configured with multiple cameras for advanced 3D vibrography and other real-time video measurement applications away from the Universal Testing Machine.
+Construction and Structural Integrity applications are also possible with these systems.

 Easy To Use

 The UVE camera and software system is simple to set up and use.
 Since nothing touches the sample, there is no risk of damage to the video extensometer when the sample breaks.
 Measurements can also be taken during the entirety of the test.
+The UVE can fit any universal testing machine both electrically and mechanically and Universal Grip provides full support.

 System Overview for Tensile Testing